mumoshu/node-detacher/README.md

     	Possible values are [true|false] (default true) -kubeconfig string
     	Paths to a kubeconfig.
 Only required if out-of-cluster.
-  -manage-daemonset-pods --daemonsets
+  -log-level string
+    	Log level.
+Must be one of debug, info, warn, error (default "info") -manage-daemonset-pods --daemonsets
     	Detaches the node when one of the daemonset pods on the pod started terminating.
 Also specify --daemonsets or annotate daemonsets with node-detaher.variant.run/managed-by=NAME
   -manage-daemonsets